manciuszz/WebNovel-Login-Manager/README.md

 # WebNovel | Login Manager

-It's a script an Auto-Login and Check-In Manager for WebNovel.com.
-Created for the sole purpose of easier management of fake/temporary accounts that 'farms' soulstones.
+Auto-Login and Check-In Manager for WebNovel.com.
+It's a script, created for the sole purpose of easier management of fake/temporary accounts that 'farms' soulstones.

 #### Installation